 - Select Decoration Processes.

-- Choose the process which you wish to set the palette for (DTG Printing, Sublimation, Embroidery, or Screen Printing).
+- Choose the process for which you wish to set the palette (DTG Printing, Sublimation, Embroidery, Screen Printing, Transfer, Rhinestone, or DTF Printing).

 Click Color Palettes.

 The main work area contains the settings which can be configured:

 The Add Palette button lets you create a new color palette to be available to customers on your website.
 The Add Palette popup will be displayed when you click on the button.